j-sripad/colon_crypt_segmentation/README.md

  - Patch Generation
    - The image shape is (4536, 4704,3).
 So, generated patches of shape (512,512,3) for training.
    - For patch generation, used window size of (512,512) and stride of (256,256).
 So there was slight overlap.
 Used "valid" operation for patch generation.
-Also, code to ignore patches with black rectangular artifacts found on our training and testing WSIs is implented.
+Also, code to ignore patches with black rectangular artifacts found on our training and testing WSIs is implemented.

     - For patch generation, **Datapreparation.ipynb** notebook is used.
-This notebook creates  **data/images** and **data/masks** directories to save the image patches and their coresponding masks.
+This notebook creates  **data/images** and **data/masks** directories to save the image patches and their corresponding masks.
 The notebook also returns a csv **train_data.csv** that has the following three columns.
         - Train_image_path
         - Train_mask_path
         - Class (1 if mask contain crypt annotation,else 0)